Mr-Coxall/ICS4U-2021-Final-Project-Matthew/README.md

 # ICS4U-2021-Final-Project-Matthew
-# Put java Battle into shell to begin
+Put "java Battle" into shell to begin

-# Use number keys + enter for inputs
+Use number keys + enter for inputs